-The Harborview Injury Prevention & Research Center and the University of Washington, Seattle, Washington, USA are offering post-doctoral training in Pediatric Injury Research, with positions available beginning summer 2022.
+The Department of Pediatrics at the University of Washington School of Medicine and the HIPRC in Seattle, Washington, USA are offering post-doctoral training in Pediatric Injury Research, with positions available beginning summer 2023.
 This training program is funded through a US National Institute of Child Health and Human Development (NIH) T-32 grant.

 Injury is the leading cause of death and acquired disability among children and adolescents in the United States, is the most expensive medical problem in the U.S., and disproportionately affects marginalized populations.
 Reduction of the burden of injuries requires research and intervention by well-trained investigators, of whom there is currently a shortage.
 The Pediatric Injury Research Training Program is designed to address this need.